alokpadhi/System-Design/Grokking System Design Fundamentals/network_essentials.md

 ### **UDP (User Datagram Protocol)**
 - **Definition:** A connectionless protocol for sending datagrams without guaranteeing delivery, order, or error-checking.
+- UDP is a fast way for computers to send data to each other over the internet without worrying about whether it arrives perfectly - speed is more important than accuracy.
+- Think of UDP like sending a postcard through regular mail - you write your message, put the address on it, and drop it in the mailbox without any confirmation that it arrived.
+Unlike TCP's "registered letter" approach, UDP doesn't establish a connection first, doesn't number the packets, and doesn't wait for confirmation that each piece arrived safely.
+- UDP operates on a "fire and forget" principle - it sends data as fast as possible and hopes it reaches its destination.
+The protocol has minimal overhead with just an 8-byte header compared to TCP's much larger header, making it significantly faster
 - **Key Characteristics:**
   - **Low Overhead:** No need for connection setup/teardown—less latency.
   - **Unreliable Delivery:** No guarantees; data may arrive late, out of order, or not at all.